lusee-night/luseepy/README.md

 need to be set for the PERSES to load.
 SymPy was added to the environment, and ```pylinex``` was checked out of GitHub.

+Example of the provisional setup, will automate later:

 ```bash
 /home/maxim/projects/lusee-night/distpy/:/home/maxim/projects/lusee-night/ares:/home/maxim/projects/lusee-night/pylinex
 ```